Fares-Effective December 1, 2019:

 Topeka Public Schools

-High School students at Topeka Public Schools / USD 501 can ride the Metro with the special TPS bus pass, available at each school.
-Select TPS middle schools also distribute passes to students.
+High School students attending Topeka Public Schools (USD #501) can ride the Metro fixed routes with a yearly TPS student bus pass, available at each school.
+TPS high schools and select middle schools distribute these passes to students.
+Contact your school office for more information on obtaining a student pass.

-Washburn students, faculty, and staff can ride Metro by swiping their iCard through the farebox.
+Washburn University and Washburn Tech students, faculty, and staff can ride Topeka Metro fixed routes by swiping their iCard through the farebox.

 Reduced Fare Policy (Senior / Disabled / Medicare / Income)

-Reduced fares are available for persons with a disability, Medicare recipients, those over 65, and those who meet income qualifications.
-In order to use the reduced fare items (cash, 24-hour passes, 10-ride cards or 31-day passes), you must show a Topeka Metro reduced fare ID card to the bus operator when boarding and paying your fare.
-To obtain the Topeka Metro reduced fare ID card, you must complete an application, which can be downloaded by clicking on the document links below.
-Applications can also be picked up at Quincy Street Station (820 SE Quincy St.) or mailed out to you upon request by calling 783-7000.
+Reduced fares are available for persons over age 65, those with a disability, Medicare recipients, and those who meet income qualifications.
+In order to use the reduced fare items (cash, 24-hour passes, 10-ride cards or 31-day passes), you must show a Topeka Metro Reduced Fare ID card to the bus operator when boarding and paying your fare.
+To obtain the Topeka Metro Reduced Fare ID card, you must complete an application, which can be downloaded by clicking on the document links below.
+Applications can also be picked up at Quincy Street Station (820 SE Quincy St.) or mailed out to you upon request by calling 785-783-7000.
 Those completing an income form must have a social service agency authorize the form prior to submitting it to Metro.

-Residents of Topeka Housing Authority properties may obtain their Topeka Metro Reduced Fare ID at the THA main office at 2010 SE California or call 357-8842 for more information.
+Residents of Topeka Housing Authority (THA) properties may obtain their Topeka Metro Reduced Fare ID at the THA main office at 2010 SE California or call 785-357-8842 for more information.

-Community Action has a mobile ID program which visits local agencies throughout Topeka and assists passengers in obtaining their Topeka Metro Reduced Fare ID based on income qualifications.
-For schedule information go to 1000 SE Hancock, call 235-9296, or visit www.wefightpoverty.org.
+Community Action has a mobile ID printer available to assist passengers in obtaining their Topeka Metro Reduced Fare ID, based on income qualifications.
+For schedule information, call 785-836-4500, or visit www.wefightpoverty.org.

 Replacement IDs must be obtained where you originally got the card.